mattazz/wordPair-first-flutter/README.md

 The `models` directory contains the data models used in the application.
 These models represent the core entities such as Pokemon, Moves, and Battle.

 ### 2. Services
-The `services` directory includes the business logic and services that handle the core functionalities of the application, such as battle mechanics, move selection, and AI opponent logic.
+The `services` directory includes the logic that handle the core functionalities of the application, such as battle mechanics, move selection, and AI opponent logic.

 ### 3. UI
 The `ui` directory contains the user interface components of the application.
 This includes screens, widgets, and other UI elements that the user interacts with.